girder/viime/joss/paper.md

 ## Data Imputation

-Once errors are corrected, data imputation is automatically performed, For metabolites with missing values, the type of missingness is classified as missing completely at random (MCAR) or missing not at random (MNAR).
+Once errors are corrected, data imputation is automatically performed.
+For metabolites with missing values, the type of missingness is classified as missing completely at random (MCAR) or missing not at random (MNAR).
 For each type, an imputation mode is automatically performed but the options may be